 Following our review of practices in promoting health & wellbeing, we have achieved a Healthy School Bronze Award!
 Our aim is to help our children stay healthy and happy as they grow up: to lead a healthy lifestyle directly, to make healthy food choices at lunchtime and to be active at and on the way to school.

 Testimonials are best heard directly from our children so please come and visit us to get a real ‘feel’ for what we stand for.
-If you would like to, you are most welcome to contact Mrs L. Deary (our Family Support Worker), who will be happy to organise a visit for you.
+If you would like to, you are most welcome to contact Mrs L. Deary (our Pastoral Support Manager), who will be happy to organise a visit for you.

 A Brief History of Our School: